Cabbler25/GroupMessenger_TOTALFIFO/README.md

 # GroupMessenger_TOTALFIFO
 Group messenger built in Android that guarantees both TOTAL and FIFO ordering.

+**Total Ordering:**

+Guarantees every process delivers all messages in the same order.
+So long as every process follows the same order, causal or temporal relationships between messages do not matter.

+**FIFO Ordering:**

+Each process delivers messages in the order in which they are received.
+Note that processes may deliver messsages in a different ordering relative to one another.

+**TOTAL-FIFO Ordering:**

+All processes preserve the message sending order of one another and every process delivers all messages in the same order.

+This app implements a modified ISIS algorithm that guarantees both TOTAL and FIFO ordering, even under process failure.
+See [here](https://github.com/Cabbler25/GroupMessenger_TOTALFIFO/blob/master/README.pdf) for in-depth project specifications.
+Credits to Steve Ko, Professor at the University at Buffalo, for contents of the PDF and testing scripts.

 **For testing/running the grader (Windows machine required)**